wanglimin/MRCNN-Scene-Recognition/README.md

 - We propose a knowledge disambiguation strategy to deal with the label ambiguity issue of scene recognition.
 - We discover several good practices to train CNNs on existing datasets, like class balancing, hard sample mining.

-The following report describes the technical detais of our method on these challenges:
+The following report describes the technical detais:

     Knowledge Guided Disambiguation for Large-Scale Scene Classification with Multi-Resolution CNNs Limin Wang, Sheng Guo, Weilin Huang, Yuanjun Xiong, and Yu Qiao, in arXive 2016.

-### Places2 challenge 2015
-In this challenge,

-### Places2 challenge 2016
-In this challenge
+Models and code coming soon!